thebuilder/react-scroll-percentage/README.md

 ### Child as function

 The basic usage pass a function as the child.
-It will be called whenever the state changes, with an object containing `inView` and `percentage`.
+It will be called whenever the state changes, with the current value of `percentage` and `inView`.

 ```js
 import ScrollPercentage from 'react-scroll-percentage'